-Calabasas Community Center also offers classes for kids through seniors including chess, exercise classes, art and cartooning, music, and many others.
+The Calabasas Community Center also offers classes for kids through seniors, including chess, exercise, art and cartooning, music, and many others.
 This 30,000-square-foot center also houses a banquet hall that can be rented for private events.

-This pet cemetery offers burial services, cremations, and “pre-need planning” so you already have a plan in place for when Rover passes on!
+This pet cemetery offers burial services, cremations, and “pre-need planning,” so you already have a plan for when Rover passes on!
 Celebrities who have furry companions buried here include Humphrey Bogart and Lauren Bacall, Jimmy Durante, Rudolph Valentino, and Mae West.

 See Related: 15 Fun & Best Things to Do in Antioch, California

-Take a deep dive into the history of California ranching life in the 1800s in Leonis’ architecturally fascinating adobe house.
-The ranch that the museum resides on is home to longhorn cattle, horses, goats, sheep, and poultry.
+Take a deep dive into the history of California ranching life in the 1800s in Leonis’ architecturally charming adobe house.
+The museum’s ranch houses longhorn cattle, horses, goats, sheep, and poultry.

-Enjoy a group or private tour of the museum, ranch, and grounds and eat afterward at the Sagebrush Cantina.
-For those that aren’t able to see this historical land in person, the website offers virtual tours and a plethora of information about the ranch, Miguel Leonis, and his wife, Espiritu.
+Enjoy a group or private tour of the museum, ranch, and grounds, and eat afterward at the Sagebrush Cantina.
+For those unable to see this historical land in person, the website offers virtual tours and a plethora of information about the ranch, Miguel Leonis, and his wife, Espiritu.

-See Related: Fun & Best Things to Do in Visalia, California.
+See Related: 9 Fun & Best Things to Do in Visalia, California

-Located on the Leonis Adobe Museum Grounds, Calabasas Creek Park showcases a recreated Chumash Village, a replication of the original Calabasas jail, and the original 1880s-style park.
+Located on the Leonis Adobe Museum Grounds, Calabasas Creek Park showcases a recreated Chumash Village, replicating the original Calabasas jail, and the original 1880s-style park.

 Calabasas Creek joins Bell Creek in Canoga Park to become the Los Angeles River.
-Calabasas Creek Park is open from 10 AM – 4 PM Wednesday through Sunday.
-While you can take a virtual tour of the park on their website you will obviously have a much better experience if you go in person!
+Calabasas Creek Park is open from 10 am – 4 pm Wednesday through Sunday.
+While you can take a virtual park tour, you will have a much better experience if you go in person.

-Founded by sisters Kelley and Nicole Fries, this non-profit film festival takes place over the course of a week every September and presents more than 40 films to the public as well as workshops and Q&As.
-A unique facet of this festival is that it screens not only professional films, but is open to student filmmakers as well.
+Founded by sisters Kelley and Nicole Fries, this non-profit film festival takes place over a week every September and presents more than 40 films to the public, as well as workshops and Q&As.
+A unique facet of this festival is that it screens professional films and is open to student filmmakers.

 But it is not the only representation of the youth that is important to the Fries sisters: in the 2019 film festival, over 60% of the movies shown were produced or directed by women.
 Girl Power!